snehalsobti/Multi-Core-Processor/README.md

 There are 10 switches - SW9 to SW0.
 SW9 is reserved to control the ```Run``` status of the processor.
 To fetch any input from the switches, the 9 bits are read from address 0x3000.
 For example, if SW9, SW6, SW2 and SW1 are on and all other switches are off --> ```Run``` will be equal to 1 and when we read from address 0x3000, we get the 9 bits as 001000110

 ### Pushbuttons (Address - 0x4000)
 There are 4 pushbuttons - KEY3 to KEY0.
-To fetch any input from the pushbuttons, the 4 bits are read from address 0x4000.
-For example, if KEY3 is pressed --> when we read from address 0x4000, we get the 4 bits as 1000.
-So, we can perform Polled I/O.
+These are active-low which means that if a KEY is pressed, it will be represented as a 0.
+KEY0 is reserved for the ```reset``` operation (to reset the processor).
+To fetch any input from the pushbuttons, the 3 bits (KEY3 to KEY1) are read from address 0x4000.
+For example, if KEY3 is pressed --> when we read from address 0x4000, we get the 3 bits as 011.
+So, we can perform Polled I/O for KEYs.

 ## Fundamental Idea behind Multi-Core Processor